BugBusterSWE/userManual/chapters/managementCollection.md

 # Collection management
 ## Dashboard display
-The dashboard is the main page from which you can have access to the list of collection in the system and other features.
+The *Dashboard* is the main page from which you can have access to the list of collection in the system and other features.
 To enter you must be authenticated.
 ![](../img/dashboard.png)

 ## Opening collection index